Data Centers in Schaffhausen

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly in Schaffhausen, as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through dedicated fiber links to interconnection hubs in Zurich, ensuring low-latency access.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Schaffhausen, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through dedicated network connections to the primary interconnection hub in Zurich.

-Bare Metal: Bare metal server options are available, often provisioned from providers located in the Greater Zurich Area.
-Services from providers like Hivelocity and phoenixNAP can serve customers in Schaffhausen with excellent performance.
+Bare Metal: Bare metal server options are available in the region, often provisioned from nearby Zurich.
+Providers like Hivelocity and phoenixNAP can serve customers in Schaffhausen with custom, dedicated hardware solutions.

 Power Analysis